Licensed fish receivers

-FishServe is our partner for commercial fishing administration.
-It provides information on LFRs and manages their responsibilities, including submitting forms and data.
+FishServe administers commercial fishing on our behalf.
+It provides information on LFRs and manages their responsibilities.
+This includes submitting forms and data.

-LFRs must give a monthly report to FishServe, which details:
+LFRs must give a monthly report to FishServe, with details of:

 - who sold them fish